 Furthermore, the following relations hold between the properties of $A$ and the properties of $\tA$: \item(i) $\tA$ is natural if and only if $A$ is natural; \item(ii) $\tA$ is regular on $X$ if and only if $A$ is regular on $K$; \item(iii) $\tA$ is normal if and only if $A$ is normal; \item(iv) every point of $X$ is a peak point for $\tA$ if and only if every point of $K$ is a peak point for $A$; \item(v) $\tA$ has bounded relative units if and only if $A$ has bounded relative units; \item(vi) $\tA$ is strongly regular if and only if $A$ is strongly regular; \item(vii) $\tA$ is a Ditkin algebra if and only if $A$ is a Ditkin algebra.

-The uniform algebra $\tA$ has bounded relative units, with bound $1$, at every point of $X \setminus \bigcup_{n=1}^\infty K_n$, and (hence) each of these points is a peak point for $\tA$, $\tA$ satisfies Ditkin's condition at each of these points, and $\tA$ is strongly regular at each of these points. \end{theorem}
+The uniform algebra $\tA$ has bounded relative units, with bound $1$, at every point of $X \setminus \bigcup_{n=1}^\infty K_n$, and (hence) each of these points is a peak point for $\tA$, at each of these points $\tA$ satisfies Ditkin's condition, and at each of these points $\tA$ is strongly regular. \end{theorem}

 One could also consider a more general situation in which, rather than starting with one space $K$ and uniform algebra $A$, one deals with a sequence of spaces $K_n$, possibly not all homeomorphic, with dense union in $X$, and algebras $A_n$ on the $K_n$.
 We leave this to the interested reader.